Uncertain Future

 Uncertain Future is the debut album by American thrash metal band Forced Entry.
 It was released on June 30, 1989, on Combat Records.

-Uncertain Future is known as one of the albums that established a distinctive thrash metal sound in the field of Seattle music.
+Uncertain Future is known as one of the albums that established a distinctive thrash metal sound in the field of the music of Seattle.
 Musically, this album is a characteristic blend of thrash metal, speed metal, punk and progressive elements.
 These elements crystalized the "technical/progressive thrash" sound that Forced Entry would expand and improve on their next album As Above, So Below.

 Reception

 AllMusic's John Book awarded the album four-and-a-half stars out of five, saying, "They changed the world of thrash with their debut album in 1989, featuring eerie power chords, awesome vocals, and a tremendous bass guitar sound.
 For an album recorded on a low budget, the sound is impressive.
 This album has yet to be appreciated by the masses."

 Track listing

-All music by Forced Entry.
-All lyrics by Tony Benjamins, except track 6 (Brad Hull).
+All music is by Forced Entry.
+All lyrics are by Tony Benjamins, except track 6 (Brad Hull).